Skip to content

 As a provider, any time we prescribe a compounded medication we are then obligated to tell you that a FDA version of the medication is available.
 But, most patients are happier to more quickly receive a less expensive version of Semaglutide.

-Great.
-So can you just sell me some vials of the medication?
+Can you just sell me vials of the medication? add

 • Dietary choices